Gwyneth Paltrow’s New Vagina Candle Is Maybe Her Goopiest Product Yet

 Gwyneth Paltrow’s Goop is giving people the opportunity to have lots of opinions again with another new product people are talking about: vagina-scented candles.
-The candle, called This Smells Like My Vagina, retails for $75, is already sold out on both Goop and Heretic (the scent maker who created the candle).
+The candle, called This Smells Like My Vagina, retails for $75 USD and is already sold out on both Goop and Heretic (the scent maker who created the candle).

 Described on Goop as a “funny, gorgeous, sexy, and beautifully unexpected scent,” the candle contains hints of “geranium, citrusy bergamot, and cedar absolutes juxtaposed with Damask rose and ambrette seed.”
 Honestly, this candle sounds like it smells fantastic, and fortunately for those who have missed out on the first batch, there is a waitlist.